-As per what is written in the Application PCB Support section, there is an option for extended RF shielding and EMI protection on this module.
+As per what is written in section 5.5 (Application PCB Support), there is an option for extended RF shielding and EMI protection on this module.

 On the back of the gen4's display PCB, are grounded plated 'X pads', which make contact with the metal housing of the display.